 When I first encountered a recipe for a thin-crust pizza using a flour tortilla as a base I was indignant.
 “That’s not a pizza!
 That’s a quesadilla!”
 But I soon got over my ire.

 This approach is actually rather brilliant, a great example of borrowing from one cuisine to expand another.
-The recipe for this thin-crust pizza is inspired by one I found in Everyday Food magazine.
+The recipe for this thin-crust pizza is inspired by one I found in an old issue of the now defunct Everyday Food magazine.

 - Pinch of sugar